Phases of $\mathcal{N}=1$ Quivers in $2+1$ Dimensions: Review of previous results

 we recognise the same vacuum as we have seen at the large positive mass.
 Therefore, we do not have a phase transition in this case.
 We note that at positive and small mass values, the non-supersymmetric vacuum coexists with the supersymmetric one, and so the former is meta-stable.

-Finally, for $k=0$, in the $m=0$ point we get the supersymmetry enhancement to $\mathcal{N}=2$, and the theory shows a runaway behaviour \cite{Affleck:1982as}.
+Finally, for $k=0$, in the $m=0$ point we have the supersymmetry enhanced to $\mathcal{N}=2$, and the theory shows a runaway behaviour \cite{Affleck:1982as}.
 For non-zero masses the runaway behaviour stabilizes and the superpotential shows a single trivial supersymmetric vacuum for both positive and negative masses.